Modi'in-Maccabim-Re'ut: Demography

 Modi'in has become a magnet for Jerusalem residents displeased with the capital's growing Haredi character.
 Thousands of residents of Rosh HaAyin, Lod, and Ramla have also relocated to Modi'in.
 In 2008, it was decided to cap the growth of Modi'in to allow for the development of Lod and Ramla.
-The city was planned by the well-known architect Moshe Safdie.According to the Israel Central Bureau of Statistics, the city is rated at level 8 out of 10 on the scale of socio-economic development, with a high proportion of high school graduation, 76.5% (2006–07), and an average monthly income of 9,659 NIS, compared to a national average of 7,466 (2006).
+The city was planned by the well-known architect Moshe Safdie.
+According to the Israel Central Bureau of Statistics (CBS), the city is rated at level 8 out of 10 on the scale of socio-economic development, with a high proportion of high school graduation, 76.5% (2006–07), and an average monthly income of 9,659 NIS, compared to a national average of 7,466 (2006).
 Modi'in has attracted a large community of olim (Jewish immigrants) from English-speaking countries.